rodzee/scrimba-tenzies/README.md

 1. Create a `Roll Dice` button that will re-roll all 10 dice

-2. Clicking the button should generate a new array of numbers and set the `dice` state to that new array (thus re-rendering the array to the page)
+2. Clicking the button should generate a new array of numbers and set the `allDice` state to that new array (thus re-rendering the array to the page)

 > Result to complete on my own `Success, Let's Go!`